Welcoming home a new puppy is one of the greatest experiences in your life.

 Many new dog owners don’t know the simplest dog health care, which must be done at home.

-One of those things are deworming your dog.
+One of those things is deworming your dog.

 It’s a simple thing that anyone can do, but not everyone knows that it has to be done.